giampaolo/psutil/docs/index.rst

     the first time this function is called with *interval* = ``0.0`` or ``None`` it will return a meaningless ``0.0`` value which you are supposed to ignore.

+  .. versionchanged:: 4.1.0 two new *interrupt* and *dpc* fields are returned
+     on Windows.

 .. function:: cpu_count(logical=True)